PRUNERS/FLiT/README.md

 #### Install gcc ####

-Again, recent systems already have a new enough one.
+Again, recent systems already have a new enough version.
 The required version isn't as high for remote hosts, but this is a minimum.